nicksunsky/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

- 2-path adds /action to PATH and should be the last directory the shell looks into when looking for a program 3-paths creates a script that counts the number of ditrectories in the PATH 4-global_variables creates a script that lists environment variables
+ 2-path adds /action to PATH and should be the last directory the shell looks into when looking for a program 3-paths creates a script that counts the number of ditrectories in the PATH 4-global_variables creates a script that lists environment variables 5-local_variables lists all local variables and environment variables, and functions